Luxury Iceland summer adventure: Ring Road, glaciers & the midnight sun

 Eastern wonders & Mývatn

-A day of contrasts begins at the sculptural basalt columns of Stuðlagil Canyon and the powerful cascade of Hengifoss waterfall.
-Then, as you continue to Borgarfjörður Eystri, you discover a fishing village renowned for its colorful hiking trails and puffin colonies.
-Then, by afternoon, the mystical landscapes of Mývatn come into view, featuring the lava labyrinth of Dimmuborgir and the steaming earth of Hverir.
+A day of genuine contrasts.
+In the morning, the sculptural basalt columns of Stuðlagil Canyon and the powerful drop of Hengifoss waterfall.
+Then a detour to Borgarfjörður Eystri, a small fishing village known for its hiking trails and its puffin colonies, one of the most accessible in Iceland.
+By afternoon, the volcanic landscape around Mývatn shifts the mood entirely: the lava labyrinth of Dimmuborgir, the bubbling mud pools of Hverir, and the kind of landscape that looks genuinely otherworldly.

 Photo©: Samatrip